-The LCMS Board of Directors met for its seventh regular meeting of the 2013–2016 triennium May 15–16, 2015.
+The LCMS Board of Directors met for its eighth regular meeting of the 2013–2016 triennium August 21-22, 2015.
 The use of a “consent agenda” again expedited the board’s conduct of its business by including routine matters that require board review or action under a single resolution adopted at the beginning of the meeting.

 —Raymond L. Hartwig, Secretary